Ecoe Advice Devon Logo

 Warm homes as a health intervention

-Cold homes, winter illness, and the case for healthy housing as a health intervention
+Cold homes, winter illness and the case for healthy housing as a health intervention

 Every winter, health services across the UK face a predictable rise in respiratory illness, exacerbations of long‑term conditions and avoidable hospital admissions.
 While clinical teams work tirelessly to manage this seasonal surge, one of the most powerful levers for reducing winter pressure lies outside the clinical environment.
 It lies in the homes of the people most at risk.